Simulating fermionic fractional Chern insulators with infinite projected entangled-pair states: APBC vs PBC on cylinders

-\emph{Appendix~C: APBC vs PBC on cylinders---}To resolve the entanglement spectrum in discrete momenta, we require a ground state on a finite-width cylinder.
+To resolve the entanglement spectrum in discrete momenta, we require a ground state on a finite-width cylinder.
 Here we approximate it by embedding the optimized iPEPS tensors directly on a cylinder of circumference $W$.
 For fermionic PEPS we can impose either antiperiodic (APBC) or periodic (PBC) boundary conditions along the circumference.
 The choice is encoded in the definition of the lattice translation operator $T_y$ around the cylinlder.
 Correspondingly, the resulting ground state should be invariant under $T_y$.
 In the following, we will specify the action of the translation operator $T_y$ on the double-layer transfer matrix\text{---}relevant for the entanglement spectrum\text{---}for both boundary conditions, and identify the corresponding $T_y$-invariant transfer matrices.

 To reduce clutter in the tensor-network diagrams we block the double-layer tensors within each iPEPS unit cell and represent the result as a single effective tensor.
 For APBC, the lattice translation $T_{y}$ acting on the translation-invariant transfer matrix at width $W=3$ is defined as